 After four “play-in” games - known as the First Four - March Madness breaks into four regions of 16 teams.
 The winning teams from those regions make it to the Final Four to decide which teams will face off in the final Championship Game.

-Who's the favorite to win March Madness 2023?
+Who's the favorite to win NCAA March Madness 2024?